isomerpages/moe-tkps/_useful-information/Students/Code of Conduct.md

-The table above serves only as a guide.
-It is not possible to list the details of all offences and their consequences.
-Thus, the school reserves the right to take the necessary action(s) in the best interests of our students, staff and the community.
+The table above serves only as a guide.&nbsp; It is not possible to list the details of all offences and their consequences.&nbsp; Thus, the school reserves the right to take the necessary action(s) in the best interests of our students, staff and the community.